Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Citronella grass leaves

 Citronella grass is another great option to keep fleas and ticks away.
 It’s also perfect for repelling mosquitoes.
-This grass is known for its lemony fragrance which helps to repel insects.
+This grass has a lemony fragrance that helps to repel insects.
 Though it sometimes gets mistaken for lemongrass, they are different plants.
 Citronella grass is mostly green but has a reddish stem.
 This grass does well in warmer areas.
 It needs sunlight but does best when slightly shaded.
 Placing it near trees or in between other plants can give it the coverage it needs.
 If you live in areas that experience frost, planting citronella grass in a container that can be moved indoors is best.

 Lemongrass